wdehoog/hutspot-ubports/README.md

 # Hutspot

-A simple Spotify Controller for UBports.
+A simple Spotify Controller for Ubuntu Touch.

 One more time: No this is *NOT* a player, it's a controller.
 It is based on [Hutspot for SailfishOS](https://github.com/sailfish-spotify/hutspot).
 It uses Spotify web-api and needs a Premium Account.

-Read the docs at [https://wdehoog.github.io/hutspot-ubports/](https://wdehoog.github.io/hutspot-ubports/) for what it can and cannot do.
+Read the docs at [https://wdehoog.github.io/hutspot-ut/](https://wdehoog.github.io/hutspot-ut/) for what it can and cannot do.

 The [screenshots](screenshots) directory shows some images made while running with `clickable desktop`.